tmorrell/shell-novice/_episodes/02-filedir.md

 or try the "b" and spacebar keys to skip up and down by full page.
 Quit the `man` pages by typing "q".

-Here,
-we can see that our home directory contains mostly **sub-directories**.
-Any names in your output that don't have trailing slashes, are plain old **files**.
+Let's try an option - `-l` says long listing format.
+Type `ls -l` You see a format with more information about your directories.

-And note that there is a space between `ls` and `-F`: without it, the shell thinks we're trying to run a command called `ls-F`, which doesn't exist.
+And note that there is a space between `ls` and `-l`: without it, the shell thinks we're trying to run a command called `ls-l`, which doesn't exist.

 > ## Parameters vs. Arguments